 Along with their ability to retrieve and hunt game for themselves, Beagles can hear quite well, too.
 They can hear small noises such as crushed leaves and even grass being stepped on from far away.

-Ideal Hunting Companions
+Beagles are Ideal Hunting Companions

 Beagles use their noses to smell a specific scent – usually one that’s given to them by the hunter.
 They then proceed to track that scent, even if it’s hundreds of feet away.
-The hunter will then follow the Beagle closely while they locate the prey.
+The hunter will then follow the dog closely while they locate the prey.

 One of the main reasons that hunters love to use Beagles for tracking is because you can follow them on foot.
 Let me explain what I mean.